ianrasmussen05/CPSC350/Assignment5/README.txt

               Student.cpp, Faculty.h, Faculty.cpp, Simulation.h.
 Simulation.cpp, main.cpp

 Challenges:
+The program successfully compiles and does majority of the function.
+Just need to do the Roll Back function.

 Resources:
 The first [1] source gave me a better understanding of binary trees and how they are used.